- Clinical science

 - Warn patients of unpleasant feeling that can follow administration.
 They may be feel a sense of impending doom.

-> - Drug of choice for narrow QRS tachycardias, such as paroxysmal supraventricular tachycardias: and orthodromic (except pre-excited tachycardias)
+- Drug of choice for narrow QRS tachycardias, such as paroxysmal supraventricular tachycardias: AVNRT and orthodromic AVRT (except pre-excited tachycardias)

-> - Diagnostic value: exposing underlying AFib in supraventricular tachyarrhythmias
+- Diagnostic value: exposing underlying AFib in supraventricular tachyarrhythmias

 - Adenosine also has strong physiologic effects on the kidney, particularly constricting the afferent arteriole and triggering profound natriuresis

 - Pharmacological stress test in myocardial perfusion scintigraphy